Commands

 > purgetss s 53606b Primary

-The generated color shades will be added to your config.js file, which will automatically generate the tailwind.tss file with the new colors.
+The generated color shades will be added to your config.cjs file, which will subsequently generate the tailwind.tss file with the newly added colors.

 module.exports = {